 Selection, care, and use of sustainable materials used in residential and commercial interior design.

-ID 110 Professional Practices in Interior Design (3)
+ID 110 Professional Practices in Interior Design (3) 3 hours lecture

 Specific business and professional practices as they apply to residential and commercial interior design.
 Career opportunities, personal qualifications, and skills required for employment are also presented.